 That’s the big picture, of course.
-But on the shop floor, we’ve seen tech leaders report a variety of specific benefits that have made life easier for them and their teams, thanks to making use of Digital Insights for Microsoft 365.
+But on the shop floor, we’ve seen tech leaders report a variety of specific benefits that have made life easier for them and their teams, thanks to making use of M365 PACE.

 At a business function level, we hear how organisations are moving away from siloed, disconnected approaches to technology change.
 Departments beyond IT have access to the latest software across all their devices allowing IT to provide users with services they need (and services they didn’t know they needed).
 This approach enables IT to be more aligned to business objectives and come more of a business partner in achieving business objectives.